Tutorial

 Step 1 - Download a premade boilerplate

-As many of the tutorials, I need some prerequisits.
-In this case, I want a premade Phoenix app with Pow authenication and Bamboo email.
+As with many of the tutorials, I need some prerequisites.
+In this case, I want a premade Phoenix app with Pow authentication and Bamboo email.

 After the boilerplate is downloaded, I need to run